Discover

 An uncertain future

-February 26 – The return of Broken Chair
+February 26 - Broken Chair returns

 "You don't get rid of symbols so easily.
 Its return had provoked heated debate at the heart of international organizations.
 But a wide support has made Daniel Berset's work an icon in the fight against mines and cluster bombs, as well as a place of expression of all injustices." - the daily newspaper Le Temps.

-Handicap International decides to expand Broken Chair’s mission.
-As part of its campaign « Stop bombing civilians! », the monument advocates for the desperate cry of massacred populations by military violence, particularly when explosive weapons are involved in populated areas.
+Handicap International chose a new role for Broken Chair.
+As part of its “NO to the bombing of civilians” campaign, the monument now embodies the desperate cries of those maimed by military violence, with reference to the use of explosive weapons in populated areas.

 January 31 – A sad return to the news